markuszoeller/markuszoeller.github.io/posts/drafts/ansible-playbook-roles/index.rst

              url: http://127.0.0.1:3000/api/dashboards/db

-Only two refactorings more, than we're done.
 Next one is the dashboard of *Grafana*.

 #. create a new role with ``ansible-galaxy``
 #. move the files into that role